EloElodie18/BRIEF-TimeScript/README.md

 - ## How to check that a class is of a certain instance?

   I can check this when my mouse hover on my class with VSC (et ça s'affiche); or with a "console.log".
-Pour trier des resultats par ex.

   #How do i write it?

-  console.log( nomDeLaSousBoite instanceOf nomDeLaClasse);
+  console.log(nomDeLaSousBoite instanceOf nomDeLaClasse);

   When it's ok, return true.